 Global organisations tackling scientific misconduct

 The World Conferences on Research Integrity Foundation (WCRIF), established in 2017 is a non-profit organisation based in The Netherlands that organises conferences on research integrity.
-It also publishes policies and guidance on the responsible conduct of research.
+It also publishes policies and guidance for authors and scientific publishers on the responsible conduct of research.

 Sciendo offers all customers a Similarity Check system, provided by Crossref.
 This is part of all publishing packages (Standard, Classic and Premier) for journals, books and conference proceedings.
 This system prevents scholarly and professional plagiarism.
-Academic book and journal publishers are expected to provide a high standard of service and a quality peer-review process, which are crucial to achieve a high impact factor for journals and a reputation of excellence for books and conference proceedings.
+Scientific publishers are expected to provide a high standard of service and a quality peer-review process, which are crucial to achieve a high impact factor for journals and a reputation of excellence for books and conference proceedings.